 Greater Port Macquarie is one of Australia’s favourite holiday destinations with its relaxed vibe, variety of accommodation, diverse dining and entertainment along with one of the best year round climates in the country.
 When it comes to things to see and do, you are in expert hands.
 The region has a huge variety of activities, attractions and tours for the whole family.

 Port Macquarie has always been an inspirational place for creative’s.
 There are over 600 artists, designers and creative groups offering galleries and studios to browse, public art displays, markets and craft centres.
 The region will become home to the Hello Koalas Sculpture Trail launching in September 2014.

 From melt in your mouth organic beef in the hills of Wingham to the fresh seafood and oysters direct from our streams and oceans.
-Tasty mushrooms, juicy tomatoes, crunchy macadamias, the freshest eggs and sweet berries straight from the farm have inspired local chefs to create some extraordinary inventive and tantalising menus.
 Our valley is home to some well known award winning cafes that draw visitors to the region to experience our fresh locally grown produce.

 Takes a short detour from the highway to Gloucester via the Bucketts Way, one of the state’s oldest tourist drives.
 Gloucester is base camp for Barrington Tops, a World Heritage experience with high altitude ancient rainforests, towering tree fern groves, snow gum meadows and exhilarating mountain views.
 We’re famous for outdoor adventures, white water canoeing or kayaking on pristine rivers that provide habitat for the secretive platypus, and riverside horse trails with a true bushman.

 Is it location, price, weather, things to do or time together?
 Less than 3 hours from Sydney but a world away, you will find the answer – The amazing Great Lakes where it’s all about YOU!